IcEy-999/Drv_Hide_And_Camouflage/readme.md

 Due to the use of a large number of Windows unexported functions, Need to modify InitAllOffSet() at Kernel_PDB.c

+Win10 and Win11 tested for 40+hours without being detected by patchguard

 ## Hide: